Keybby/ihm-keyboard/rapports/final/2_evaluation.typ

 == Preface on evaluations

-At the beginning of the project, we wanted to make different interpretive evaluations for each personna.
+At the beginning of the project, we wanted to make different interpretive evaluations for each persona.
-We sent a form, using Google Forms, on Reddit (for the maker and with disability personnas) and to some friends (for the hobbyist and gamer personnas) to know their availability but only five persons answered.
+We sent a form, using Google Forms, on Reddit (for the maker and with disability personas) and to some friends (for the hobbyist and gamer personas) to know their availability but only five persons answered.
-There were not enough participants to make evaluations for each personna.
-This is why we created an evalutation in three steps, the same for every participant.
+There were not enough participants to make evaluations for each persona.
+This is why we created an evaluation in three steps, the same for every participant.

-However, we did take into account that the interface was designed for four different personnas.
+However, we did take into account that the interface was designed for four different personas.

-== Focus on each personna
+== Focus on each persona

-Our interface is mainly designed for the maker personna so we based our evaluation on that.
-It does not mean that we did not evaluate aspects more related to other personnas.
+Our interface is mainly designed for the maker persona so we based our evaluation on that.
+It does not mean that we did not evaluate aspects more related to other personas.

 === Maker

-As said in the previous part, the redditors that gave us examples of tools (they represent the makers) higlighted the interface's ease of use, the varied customization of the keys and a good visual.
+As said in the previous part, the redditors that gave us examples of tools (they represent the makers) highlighted the interface's ease of use, the varied customization of the keys and a good visual.
 We decided that the first step of the evaluation would be the timed copy of a keyboard presented later.
 This allows us to see how much time is needed to make a simple keyboard with two layers, and which part of the process is the less efficient in terms of choice of interaction.

-We had one participant for this personna.
+We had one participant for this persona.

 === General hobbyist

-For this personna, it is often the first time they use an interface to customize a keyboard.
+For this persona, it is often the first time they use an interface to customize a keyboard.
 Timing the creation of a specific keyboard allows us to know where the interface is not understandable enough.
 The difficulty to know which action is doable is linked as much to the visual clues as to the type of interaction chosen in the design.
 This is why for the second step of the evaluation, we made a think-aloud with a predefined list of tasks.
-It allows us to know more specifically which interaction exactly is lacking in intuitivity.
+It allows us to know more specifically which interaction exactly is lacking in intuitiveness.

-We had one participant for this personna.
+We had one participant for this persona.

 === Gamer hobbyist

 There are high chances that gamer hobbyists know which type of keyboard they want.
 So it is also important for them to have an interface that is easy and fast to use.
 It is often that gamers are used to keyboard shortcuts so we needed to know if the result of our shortcuts was intuitive for them.
-This was moslty tested during the second step.
+This was mostly tested during the second step.

-We had two participants for this personna.
+We had two participants for this persona.

 === Hobbyist with a disability

-As said before, this personna was an extension so we did not test if our interface is compatible with controllers.
+As said before, this persona was an extension so we did not test if our interface is compatible with controllers.
 However, we designed the interface so that the colors are distinct.
 The choice of colors will be presented later, but we made sure to have contrast between the background and the text.
 We made sure of this choice with the third step of the evaluation, which was a questionnaire, using Google Forms.

-We had one participant for this personna.
+We had one participant for this persona.

 == Methodology and setting